christa-baccas/HOMEWORK13_ORM_E-COMMERCE/README.md

 # ORM - E-Commerce

 ## Description:
  The purpose of this project was build a back end for an e-commerce site with use of CRUD.
-This includes Express.js API and Sequelize to interact with a MySQL database.
+This includes Express.js API and Sequelize to interact with a MySQL database to successfully create, update, and delete data in my database.

 ## Table of Contents